 Former Senator Maida Coleman was appointed to the Missouri Public Service Commission (MPSC) in August 2015.

 In addition to her service on the MPSC, Commissioner Coleman is on the National Association of Regulatory Utility Commissioners (NARUC) Board of Directors and the Broadband Expansion Task Force.
-She’s also on the following three NARUC committees: Consumers and the Public Interest, Telecommunications, and Supplier and Workforce Diversity.
+She’s also on the following three NARUC committees: Consumers and the Public Interest, Telecommunications, and the Select Committee on Regulatory and Industry Diversity.
 Commissioner Coleman is a member of the NARUC and the U.S. Department of Energy’s Natural Gas Infrastructure Modernization Partnership.
 In addition, Commissioner Coleman is a member of the Critical Consumer Issues Forum Advisory Committee, the Center for Public Utilities Advisory Council, and the Advisory Council for the Electric Power Research Institute’s Board of Directors.

 Commissioner Coleman regularly moderates and speaks for numerous community and energy regulatory events.
 Commissioner Coleman also facilitated a workshop for the United States Agency for International Development Ethiopia Energy Regulatory Partnership in Addis Ababa, Ethiopia and a Peer Review on Emergency Preparedness and Public Consultation in Colombo, Sri Lanka.
 Commissioner Coleman is a guest columnist for the St. Louis County Community News.

 Prior to her appointment, Commissioner Coleman was the Director of the Missouri Office of Community Engagement.
 She previously served as Executive Director of the Missouri Workforce Investment Board at the Department of Economic Development, and in a leadership role at the Missouri Department of Labor.